How to avoid a lost generation of Syrians? Practitioners and academics discuss integration.

 The third section focused on the question of whether the economic integration of refugees will be a pitfall or a windfall.
 At first, Károly Pataki, CEO of the Trenkwalder International AG, formulated a clear message: there is a high demand for labour in many European countries, and temporary employment companies in particular can provide real opportunities for refugees to enter European labour markets.

 However, for successful integration processes, asylum procedures must be sped up.
 As Pataki said, it will become more and more problematic to let people come without allowing them to earn their own income.
 Furthermore, companies will not recruit refugees if they do not intend to stay in the country long-term.
 He also reported that his company has already created hundreds of jobs, mostly in the industrial sector, for people from the Middle East and that this works very well.

-This input was followed by a comment from Anke Hassel, Professor for Public Policy at the Hertie School of Governance.
+This input was followed by a comment from Anke Hassel, Professor for Public Policy at the Hertie School.
 She was much more sceptical about the prospect of economic integration, and raised concerns about new struggles of expulsion between refugees and marginalised groups.
 However, some specific areas and sectors may be more suitable for “integration through employment” than others.
 For example, the vocational training system; there is partly a high demand for new trainees in Germany and Austria, and many refugees could meet these requirements.

 Integration in Berlin: the local perspective